soharabhossain/ChatGPT_Style_Detector/README.md

 ## 📜 License

-MIT License
+This project is open-sourced under the [MIT License](LICENSE).

 ---

+## 🙌 Acknowledgements

+- Inspired by modular agentic architectures (e.g., CrewAI)
-Inspired by analyzing the "feel" of ChatGPT's language use through lexical patterns.
+- Inspired by analyzing the "feel" of ChatGPT's language use through lexical patterns.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please fork the repo and create a pull request, or open an issue to discuss what you’d like to change.

+---

+## 📬 Contact

+For questions or suggestions, reach out to me at [soharab.hossain@gmail.com] or connect via [LinkedIn](https://www.linkedin.com/in/soharab).